...

 Return

-Return can be influenced by various factors, such as interest rates, dividends, capital gains, fees, taxes, and more.
-Return can be compared by various benchmarks, such as market indexes, peer groups, historical averages, and more.
+Various factors, such as interest rates, dividends, capital gains, fees, taxes, and more can influence return.
+Return can be compared by multiple benchmarks, such as market indexes, peer groups, historical averages, etc.

 You need to understand your return expectations (how much money you want to make) and your return requirements (how much money you need to make) before choosing an investment product or strategy.